jensenjhwang/TNAD/README.md

 Image datasets are directly retrieved from the Tensorflow datasets library.
-However, for the ODDS datasets, one has store the .mat files in a directory and subsequently pass the directory path in the --tab_dir flag.
-Ensure that the file name corresponds to the --ds_name flag when running train.py.
-Currently, the ODDS datasets are stored in "./data/".
+However, for the ODDS datasets, one has store the .mat files in a directory and subsequently pass the directory path in the `--tab_dir` flag.
+Ensure that the file name corresponds to the `--ds_name` flag when running `train.py`.
+Currently, the ODDS datasets are stored in `./data/`.

 ### Running with Flags

-Experiments are run via flags specified in the train.py file.
+Experiments are run via flags specified in the `train.py` file.
 For example, to reproduce results for MNIST/Fashion-MNIST where only `0` is deemed normal, one can run